simpleinjector/Documentation/source/aop.rst

         Lifestyle.Transient,
         predicateContext => true);

-This example registers a decorator for the *IEventHandler<TEvent>* abstraction.
-The decorator to be used is the *LoggingEventHandlerDecorator<TEvent, TLogTarget>* type.
-The supplied factory delegate builds up a partially-closed open-generic type by filling in the *TLogTarget* argument with the actual wrapped event handler implementation type.
-Simple Injector will fill in the generic type argument *TEvent*.
+This example registers the *LoggingEventHandlerDecorator<TEvent, TLogTarget>* decorator for the *IEventHandler<TEvent>* abstraction.
+The supplied factory delegate builds up a partially-closed generic type by filling in the *TLogTarget* argument, where the *TEvent* is left 'open'.
+This is done by requesting the first generic type argument (the *TEvent*) from the open-generic *LoggingEventHandler<,>* type itself and using the **ImplementationType** as second argument.
+This means that when this decorator is wrapped around a type called *CustomerMovedEventHandler*, the factory method will create the type *LoggingEventHandler<TEvent, CustomerMovedEventHandler>*.
+In other words, the second argument is a concrete type (and thus closed), while the first argument is still a blank.

+When a closed version of *IEventHandler<TEvent>* is requested later on, Simple Injector will know how to fill in the blank with the correct type for this *TEvent* argument.

+.. container:: Note

+    **Tip**: Simple Injector doesn't care in which order you define your generic type arguments, nor how you name them; it will be able to figure out the correct type to build any way.

+.. container:: Note

+    **Note**: The type factory delegate is typically called once per closed-type and the result is burned in the compiled object graph.
+You can't use this delegate to make runtime decisions.

 .. _Interception-using-Dynamic-Proxies: